cotswold216/cryptohedger/README.md

 # cryptohedger
-Simple auto hedger for crypto trading
+A simple auto hedger for crypto trading.

+To run, run autohedger.py.
+This will load the file client_trades.csv

+To run tests, run test_autohedger.py.

+For documentation, see documentation.pdf.